Contact Us

-How to Improve Code Quality with Continuous Testing
+Continuous Testing: How to Measure & Improve Code Quality

 Testing and quality assurance (QA) is an integral part of the software development lifecycle (SDLC).
 Testing allows you to find and correct defects in the code, reduce the risk of data breaches, and improve the product as a whole.
 With the help of testing, you can check if the product features work correctly, if the system reacts to specific inputs as expected, and if the end users understand the flow within the software.